 4 November 2017 – 6 May 2018

-The presentation, which could hardly be more multifaceted, will showcase the ingenuity and creative power of a designer whose primary objective is to bring out a person’s personality.
+The presentation, which could hardly have been more multifaceted, was showcasing the ingenuity and creative power of a designer whose primary objective is to bring out a person’s personality.

 Jil Sander’s significance as a fashion designer is due to an extraordinary perceptivity which enabled her to anticipate trends and changes in society.
 She used them as a point of departure for developing unexpected, truly modern shapes in fashion.
 Her purism has transformed our notions of beauty and identity.
 Her design principles — harmony of proportion, sophisticated three-dimensionality, understatement and dynamic elegance — have always remained the same.
 And yet she has presented the fundamentals of her aesthetics in each of her collections in completely new ways.

-Curated by Matthias Wagner K in close cooperation with Jil Sander, the exhibition is divided into the following thematic sections: runway, backstage, studio, fashion lines, accessories, cosmetics, fashion photography and advertising campaigns, fashion and art, architecture and garden art.
-It spreads throughout the museum building on some 3,000 square metres of exhibition space.
+Curated by Matthias Wagner K in close cooperation with Jil Sander, the exhibition was divided into the following thematic sections: runway, backstage, studio, fashion lines, accessories, cosmetics, fashion photography and advertising campaigns, fashion and art, architecture and garden art.
+It spread throughout the museum building on some 3,000 square metres of exhibition space.